ronardcaktus/r_luna-terraform/2_site-to-site_vpn_aws_azure/README.md

     64 bytes from 10.0.1.4: icmp_seq=3 ttl=64 time=6.26 ms
     64 bytes from 10.0.1.4: icmp_seq=4 ttl=64 time=5.22 ms

+    # Checks if port 22 (SSH) on IP address 10.0.1.4 is open and reachable (From AWS VM)
     ubuntu@ip-192-168-1-188:~$ nc -vz 10.0.1.4 22
     Connection to 10.0.1.4 22 port [tcp/ssh] succeeded!
 ```